De coherence for a heavy particle interacting with a light one: new analysis and numerics: Numerical asymptotic resolution of the two-body Schr odinger system

 \subsection{Numerical domain and discretization}

 Here we give some brief explanation about the numerical resolution of equation \eqref{matrixlim}.

 First, we truncate the spatial domain $\RR^2$ to a bounded simulation domain $\Omega_X^2:=(-H,H) \times (-H,H)$ and impose boundary conditions on $\partial \Omega_X$.
-To simplify computations, we choose homogeneous Neumann boundary conditions which prescribe that the particle is reflected at the boundaries.
-However, if the domain is sufficiently large, then the effects of the presence of the boundaries on the dynamics of the heavy particle are negligible.
+To simplify computations, we choose homogeneous Neumann boundary conditions, which prescribe that the particle is reflected at the boundaries.
+However, if the domain is sufficiently large, the presence of the boundaries has negligible influence on the dynamics of the heavy particle.

 Second, we discretize equation \eqref{matrixlim}.
-For the discretization in time we employ the Peaceman-Rachford scheme which is unconditionally stable and second order accurate.
-Let us explain in more details the steps in the scheme.
+For the discretization in time we employ the Peaceman-Rachford scheme which is unconditionally stable and second-order accurate.
+Let us explain in more detail the steps in the scheme.
 We start by discretizing the time interval $[0,T]$ and the simulation domain of the heavy particle $\Omega_X=(-H,H)$.
 Let us introduce the time and space steps

 and define the homogeneous discretization $t_l : = l \Delta t$, $X_j = -H + (j-1) h_X,$ so that

 Then, defining the operators $A,B:{\cal H} \subset L^2(\Omega_X) \rightarrow L^2(\Omega_X)$